tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

  - surfheight (time: feet)
  - wind (time: kts)
  - tide (time: feet)
- - water temperature (F degrees)
+ - water temperature (time: F degrees)
+ - recommendation - string ("Go surfing!", "Surfing conditions okay, not great", "Not today -- try some other activity.".

- - recommendation - string. let's user know overall recommendation.
-This is based on algorithm that takes optimal surfing conditions, scores them in a rubric, and then selects a go, no-go, or maybe response.
+ The recommendation is based on an algorithm that takes optimal surfing conditions, scores them in a rubric, and one of three responses.

+ Sample format:

 ```
 {